1.1 In these Condition’s the following words have the following meanings:

 5.5 If the Supplier provides additional Services or the scope of the Service increases or changes (including the number of properties in relation to which the Services are provided, the number of windows/openings at such properties, the number of visits to be made to such properties and/or requests to provide the Services on a public holiday or within unusual timescales) the Supplier may charge for such additional services at the current Standard Rates.

-5.7 In addition to the Charges the Customer shall pay the Supplier the full amount of any disbursement (including VAT) incurred by the Supplier or its employees in the performance of the Services, including (but not limited to) travel expenses; hotel expenses; the costs of telephone calls and facsimile transmissions.
+5.7 In addition to the Charges the Customer shall pay the Supplier the full amount of any disbursement (including VAT) incurred by the Supplier or its employees in the performance of the Services.

-5.8 Any estimate of disbursements given shall constitute a non-binding estimate only and notwithstanding that an estimate may have been given, the Customer shall pay the full amount of all disbursements incurred by the Supplier in the performance of the Services.
+5.8 Any estimate of disbursements given shall constitute a non-binding estimate prior to arrival at the property site only and notwithstanding that an estimate may have been given, the Customer shall pay the full amount of all disbursements incurred by the Supplier and agreed in the performance of the Services.

 6.1 Unless the Supplier agrees otherwise in writing the Charges shall be paid in pounds Sterling within 30 days of the date of the relevant invoice for the Services covered by the Contract, subject to Condition 6.4.